 A popular certification program in supervision emphasizes Pohly’s framework for supervisory conversations as central to a leader’s growth in self-awareness, ministering competence and theological depth.

 To become eligible for certification by the Pohly Center, an individual must complete the following process:

-- Two Pohly Center courses: “Principles and Practice of Supervision” and “Theological Reflection in Supervisory Practice.”
+- Two Pohly Center courses: “Building Leaders: A Conversational Model” (formerly “Principles and Practice of Supervision”) and “Building Leaders: Theological Reflection Models” (formerly “Theological Reflection in Supervisory Practice”).